-In assessing the EMC test requirements of a medical device, it is important to understand the definitions of medical device and accessory.
+In assessing the environmental and EMC test requirements of a medical device, it is important to understand the definitions of medical device and accessory.

-A medical device is any instrument, apparatus, appliance, material or other article, whether used alone or in combination, including the software necessary for its proper application intended by the manufacturer to be used for human beings for the purpose of:
+A medical device is any instrument, apparatus, appliance, material, or another article, whether used alone or in combination, including the software necessary for its proper application intended by the manufacturer to be used for human beings for the purpose of:

 - diagnosis, prevention, monitoring, treatment or alleviation of disease;